wdawson/okta.github.io/_source/_posts/2018-09-13-build-and-understand-express-middleware-through-examples.md

 The `oidc.ensureAuthenticated()` function is a middleware in the Okta library.
 It runs a function to see if the current user is logged in.
 If they are, it calls `next()` to let the `app.get()` function continue handling the request.
 If they aren't it will send back an `HTTP 401 (Unauthorized)` response.

 ## Middleware Order is Important
-When a request is received by Express, each middleware that matches the request is run in the order it is added in the file until there is a terminating action (like a response being sent).
+When a request is received by Express, each middleware that matches the request is run in the order it is initialized until there is a terminating action (like a response being sent).

 {% img blog/express-middleware-examples/middleware.png alt:"Middleware Flow" width:"800" %}{: .center-image }